lou-lan/infra/docs/getting-started/quickstart.md

 infra users add user@example.com
 ```

+{% callout type="info" %}
-| Note: Infra will provide you a one-time password.
-Please note this password for step 5.
+Infra will provide you a one-time password.
+Please note this password for the next step.
+{% /callout %}

 Grant this user read-only access to the Kubernetes cluster you just connected to Infra: